When it comes to testing the actual capacity of a power bank, there are several different methods, but two of them are the most convenient:

 AT35 USB 3.0 Meter

-Not only AT35 USB 3.0 Meter works as a USB multimeter, but it also recognizes and indicates the fast charge protocol of the power source connected to it.
-Thus, for just $14.98, you will get a great piece of equipment that will help you know how well your power bank works and how much outputs.
+Not only AT35 USB 3.0 Meter work as a USB multimeter, but it also recognizes and indicates the fast charge protocol of the power source connected to it.
+Thus, for just $14.98, you will get a great piece of equipment that will help you know how well your power bank works and how much output.